 There is a need for security, safety, income, and dignity, which must remain paramount.
 While the new and evolving logistics sector has promise, there remains much to be done to ensure sustainable livelihoods for its drivers.

-The platform livelihoods research was conducted by Qhala in collaboration with Caribou with the support of Mastercard Foundation
+This platform livelihoods research was conducted by Qhala in collaboration with Caribou Digital and in partnership with the Mastercard Foundation.